wryzxec/MNIST_NeuralNet/README.md

 ### Categorical Cross-Entropy Loss

 $$
-L = -\sum_{i=1}^H y_i \cdot \log \hat{y}
+L = -\sum_{i=1}^H y_i \cdot \log \hat{y_i}
 $$

 Where $H$ is the number of 'categories', $y$ the true label and $\hat{y}$ the predicted label.

 ## Mini-Batch Gradient Descent

 Mini-batch gradient descent is a variation of the gradient descent algorithm that splits the training dataset into small batches.
-Data is processed in batches and this means that the weights are updated with each batch, unlike batch gradient descent where the traning set is processed as a whole unit.
+When data is processed in these small batches it means that the weights and biases are updated with each mini-batch, unlike batch gradient descent where the traning set is processed as a whole unit.

 ## Gradient Descent with Momentum